mochidev/Bytes/README.md

 try iterator.check([0x0d, 0x0a]) // Check for \r\n, throw if not found
-try iterator.checkIfPresent([0x0d, 0x0a]) // Check for \r\n, return false if iterator is finished, throw if not finished and not found try iterator.checkIfPresent(utf8: "\r\n") // Check for \r\n, return false if iterator is finished, throw if not finished and not found
+try iterator.checkIfPresent([0x0d, 0x0a]) // Check for \r\n, return false if iterator is finished, throw if not finished and not found try iterator.checkIfPresent(utf8: "\r\n") // Check for \r\n, return false if iterator is finished, throw if not finished and not found try iterator.checkIfPresent(utf8: Separators.header) // Check for \r\n\r\n, return false if iterator is finished, throw if not finished and not found
 ```

 ### Complex Example